Code-Institute-Submissions/Central-Leisure-Club/README.md

 <a target="_blank" href="https://github.com/Gareth1980/Central-Leisure-Club/blob/master/wireframes/specialofferspage.jpg">Special Offers Page Wireframe</a>

 <h2>Background Image and Colours</h2>
-<p>I used the same background image for phones and another background image for screens larger than 768px throughout the web pages to keep the website consistant.
+<p>I used a background colour for mobile devices (as background image does not work on IOS) and background image for screens larger than 768px throughout the web pages to keep the website consistant.
 I used https://color.adobe.com/create/color-wheel/
 and selected the background image and this website picked out distinct colours from the image and used these colours throughout the web pages.</p>

 <h1>Features</h1>